 Are Sheep Dreamzzz blankets available outside the US?

 So far we have only shipped to customers in the US.
-We looked into adding Canada, but the additional fees that would be owed to the Canadian government would more than double the cost of a banket, so we decided it really did not make sense.
+We looked into adding Canada, but the additional fees that would be owed to the Canadian government would more than double the cost of a blanket, so we decided it really did not make sense.
 As long as the additional cost of getting a product into another country are covered, we are happy to ship anywhere.
 Please contact us if you want us to look into a specific situation.

 Why the Sheep?